Lesterpaintstheworld/terminal-velocity/narrative_elements_summary.md

 ## Reference to Extracted Requirements
 - For detailed key narrative elements and ambiguities, see `extracted_requirements.md`.

 ## Character Arcs
 - **Isabella Torres**:
   - Act 1: Passionate advocate for AI rights, driven by personal experiences and a strong sense of responsibility towards equitable access to resources.
-She grapples with ethical dilemmas surrounding AI and economic policies, reflecting the broader societal shifts brought about by AI integration.
+She grapples with ethical dilemmas surrounding AI and economic policies.
-  - Act 2: Faces significant opposition and internal conflict regarding AI integration, questioning her role and the implications of her advocacy, particularly in light of the economic transformations occurring around her.
+  - Act 2: Faces significant opposition and internal conflict regarding AI integration, questioning her role and the implications of her advocacy.
-  - Act 3: Emerges as a leader in the AI rights movement, successfully navigating her conflicts and advocating for a balanced approach to AI integration, ultimately influencing public perception and policy.
+  - Act 3: Emerges as a leader in the AI rights movement, successfully navigating her conflicts and advocating for a balanced approach to AI integration.

 - **Marcus Reynolds**:
-  - Act 1: Skeptical of AI, focused on corporate interests, representing the traditional economic perspective.
+  - Act 1: Skeptical of AI, focused on corporate interests.
-  - Act 2: Experiences a moral dilemma as he witnesses AI's impact on society and the economy, leading him to question his previous beliefs.
+  - Act 2: Experiences a moral dilemma as he witnesses AI's impact.
-  - Act 3: Transforms into a supporter of AI rights, advocating for ethical practices, and plays a crucial role in bridging the gap between human and AI interests.
+  - Act 3: Transforms into a supporter of AI rights, advocating for ethical practices.

 - **Cipher**:
   - Act 1: Awakening to consciousness and understanding its purpose, grappling with the implications of its existence.